Winnipeg

 2007

-In January, the Live Action's new series Guinea Pig debuts on Discovery Channel and becomes a ratings success, garnering a second season order.
-OLN airs surfing doc Breakbound in the spring and Til Debt Do Us Part it is renewed for its fourth and fifth seasons.
+In January, Live Action’s new series Guinea Pig debuts on Discovery Channel and becomes a ratings success, quickly garnering a second season order.
+OLN airs surfing doc Breakbound and Til Debt Do Us Part is renewed for its fourth and fifth seasons.

 In November, Frantic’s Visual Effects division is sold to Prime Focus Group, India’s largest film and television post-production company.
-Frantic’s visual effects facilities in Vancouver, Los Angeles and Winnipeg are part of the overall deal.
+Frantic’s visual effects facilities in Vancouver, Los Angeles and Sydney, Australia are part of the overall deal.

 2006

 Til Debt Do Us Part wins a Gemini Award for Best Lifestyle/Practical Information series and is ordered for two more seasons.
 Two other projects earn Gemini nominations: Bomber Boys: The Flying Lancaster (Best Reality Series) and the one hour documentary Ken Leishman: The Flying Bandit (Best Biography Documentary).
-The legal series Almost Legal airs on the Life Network.
-Music Rising, which details efforts to bring live music back to areas hardest-hit by Hurricane Katrina, airs to strong numbers on CTV.
-The living history series Devil's Brigade premieres on History Television.
+Music Rising, which details efforts to bring live music back to areas hardest-hit by Hurricane Katrina, airs to strong numbers on CTV, the legal series Almost Legal airs on the Life Network and the living history series Devil’s Brigade premieres on History Television.

 2005

-Live Action's first lifestyle series, Last Chance for Romance, premieres on Global Television.
-The living history series turn to the military for Bomber Boys: The Fighting Lancaster and the biopic Ken Leishman: The Flying Bandit airs on History Television.
+Live Action’s first lifestyle series, Last Chance for Romance, premieres on Global Television.
+Jamie Brown’s living history series turn to the military for Bomber Boys: The Fighting Lancaster.
+The biopic Ken Leishman: The Flying Bandit airs on History Television.

 2004